sqz269/BooruScraper/Docs/FrameworkUsage.md

 ### base_component.py and BaseComponent class
 #### Accessing Configurations
-configurations can be accessed via `self.config` all the config are lowercase from the original key in the file; for example configuration with name `TAGS` in ini file can be access via `self.config['tags']`
+configurations can be accessed via `self.config` all the config are lowered from the original key in the file; for example configuration with name `TAGS` in ini file can be access via `self.config['tags']`

 #### More on configurations
 to convert certain configuration into lists. simply call `self.config.cvt_str_list()` with the parameter of list of keys you want to convert